MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

     * If you opt to save user bandwidth based on [ConnectionProfile](https://msdn.microsoft.com/library/windows/apps/windows.networking.connectivity.connectionprofile.aspx), there are APIs in the **ConnectionProfile** class which can help.

 * Use the default (30 second) timeout unless you have a valid reason to do otherwise, in which case don’t go below 10 seconds.
-Video ads take substantially longer to download than banners, especially in markets that don’t have high speed connections.
+Interstitial ads take substantially longer to download than standard banner ads, especially in markets that don’t have high speed connections.

 <span/>

 * Be mindful of the user’s data plan.
-For example, either don’t show, or warn user, before serving a video ad on a mobile device that is near/over its data limit.
+For example, either don’t show, or warn user, before serving an interstitial video ad on a mobile device that is near/over its data limit.
 There are APIs in the [ConnectionProfile](https://msdn.microsoft.com/library/windows/apps/windows.networking.connectivity.connectionprofile.aspx) class which can help.

 * Continuously improve your app after the initial submission.
-Look at the [ad reports](../publish/advertising-performance-report.md) and make design changes to improve fill and video completion rates.
+Look at the [ad reports](../publish/advertising-performance-report.md) and make design changes to improve fill and interstitial video completion rates.

 <span />
 ### Practices to avoid